 CoreCard's principal target markets include consumer revolving credit portfolios, accounts receivable businesses, prepaid card issuers, retail and private-label issuers (large and small), small third-party processors, and small, mid-size and large financial institutions in the United States.
 CoreCard has customers in international markets as well.
 CoreCard competes with third-party card processors that allow customers to outsource their account transaction processing rather than acquire software to manage their transactions in-house.
 CoreCard competes with several larger and more established processors.
 Many of CoreCard's competitors, especially certain processors, have significantly more financial, marketing and development resources than CoreCard and have large, established customer bases often tied to long-term contracts.
 CoreCard believes it can compete successfully in its selected markets by providing to its licensed software customers and processing customers a robust technology platform, greater system flexibility and more customer-driven marketing options.
-Additionally, the size and flexibility of CoreCard to provide processing services for their accounts using CoreCard software configured to the customer's preferences, with an option to license the same software and bring it in-house when and if the customer decides to become its own processor in the future.
+Additionally, the size and flexibility of CoreCard can help customers get to market more quickly with customized, flexible programs.
+Under our Processing Services option, customers can contract with CoreCard to provide processing services for their accounts using CoreCard software configured to the customer's preferences, with an option to license the same software and bring it in-house when and if the customer decides to become its own processor in the future.
 We believe this transition path for customers is unique in the industry.

 The CoreCard software platform and modules include CoreCREDITTM, CoreENGINETM, CoreISSUETM, CoreFRAUDTM, CoreCOLLECTTM, CoreAPPTM, CoreMONEYTM and CoreACQUIRETM.
 Using a proprietary, base transaction processing platform called CoreENGINE, the CoreCard application modules have been further enhanced to meet the specific requirements of different market segments; for instance, CoreISSUETM is available in different versions tailored to the requirements for issuing prepaid cards, fleet cards, bank cards or private label cards/accounts as well as accounts receivable management.
 In addition, CoreCard configures and/or customizes its robust base modules with additional or specific functionality to meet each customer's requirements.
 The Company has developed and licensed such products to customers in the prepaid, fleet, private label, retail and credit markets.
 As is typical of most software companies, CoreCard expects to continually enhance and upgrade its existing software solutions and to develop additional modules to meet changing customer and market requirements.
-To date, CoreCard has focused its extensive development and limited sales activities on building a base of customers in each of its target markets, as well as putting in place the infrastructure and processes to be able to scale the business successfully, particularly for the Processing Services business.
+To date, CoreCard has focused its extensive development and limited sales activities on building a base of customers in each of its target markets, as well as working to put in place the infrastructure and processes to be able to scale its business successfully, particularly for the Processing Services business.